silberfunke-72/From-Prompts-to-Persistent-Agency-An-Architecture-for-Intrinsic-Ethics/README.md

     ↓
 Identity-Consistent Output
 ```
 The behavior *emerges* from within.
-Remove the prompt — nothing changes, because there was no behavioral prompt to begin with.
+You cannot remove what was never there.
+LIA has no behavioral prompt to strip away — her identity lives in her memory and her own written rules, not in instructions."

 > **The key difference:** In standard AI, ethics is a filter applied *after* the model thinks.
 In LIA, values are part of *how* she thinks.